Smooth $\mathbb{Q}$-homology planes satisfying the Negativity Conjecture: Comparison with some results in the literature

 \section{Comparison with some results in the literature}

 We now comment how some well-known examples fit into our classification.
-As in Section \ref{sec:expansions}, we denote by \r{*} the tower obtained in Theorem \ref{CLASS} from $*$-th row of \tables.
+As in Section \ref{sec:expansions}, we denote by $\rst$ the tower obtained in Theorem \ref{CLASS} from $*$-th row of \tables.

 The first example of a \emph{topologically contractible} surface which is not isomorphic to $\C^{2}$ was given by Ramanujam \cite[\S 3]{Ramanujam_C2}.
-We recover it in \ref{def:C**_2} by expansions with centers $(C_{1},L_{pp'})$, $(C_{1},L_{pp'})$, $(E_{p_2},L_{2})$ and weights $(1,2,1)$.
+We recover it in \ref{def:C**_2} by expansions with centers $(L_{pp'},C_1)$, $(L_{pp'},C_1)$, $(E_{p},L_{2})$ and weights $(\frac{1}{2},1,1)$.
 Originally, this surface was distinguished from $\C^{2}$ using the fundamental group at infinity.
 In fact, by loc.\ cit.\ $\C^{2}$ is the only contractible surface for which this group is trivial.
 Another way to distinguish it is to show that its Kodaira dimension is two.
-It was done by Gurjar and Miyanishi in \cite[\S 4]{GM_k<2}, who constructed also another, similar example of a contractible surface of log general type.
-We recover it in \ref{def:P2n2_cuspidal} by expansions with centers $(E_{p_{1}'},C_{1})$, $(C_{1},E_{p_{2}})$ and weights $(1,1)$, cf.\ \cite[3.15]{DiPe-hp_and_alg_curves}.
+It was done by Gurjar and Miyanishi in \cite[\S 4]{GM_k<2}.
+In loc.\ cit, another, similar example of a contractible surface of log general type was constructed, we recover it in \ref{def:P2n2_cuspidal} by expansions with centers $(E_{p'},C_{1})$, $(E_{p_2},C_{1})$ and weights $(1,1)$, cf.\ \cite[3.15]{DiPe-hp_and_alg_curves}.